Everything on this page will become a problem the moment you do it correctly.

 The thinking does not stop.
 But at a certain intensity or duration, it stops being in charge.
 The body is doing something that requires everything.
 The loop cannot sustain itself at the same time.
 Gaps appear.
 They are brief but real.
 The body registers them differently from simply understanding that a gap is possible.

 These practices also serve a slower function.
-For a body that has been trained over time to suppress its own signals, repeated experience of the signals being present and survivable is what produces re-alignment.
+For a body that has been trained over time to suppress its own signals, repeated experience of the signals being present and not destroying everything is what produces re-alignment.
 Not insight.
 Not understanding.
 The body re-learning through direct experience that its signals are permitted.
 The overwhelm here is not the point.
 The contact is.

 Do not confuse the practice with the gap.
 The practice is the removal of the obstruction.
 The gap is what was always there underneath it.